sprestage/sprestage.github.io-personal-notes/journal.md

 ## Mon, 22 Nov 2021
 - [x] take out compost
 - [x] load of Alanna bedding (reds)
-- [ ] folding bedding
-- [ ] finish re-working prices
-- [ ] pay Rodrigo the difference in payment
-- [ ] find out amount for monthly insurance payment
-- [ ] transfer moneys to business account to cover insurance
-- [ ] fill out paper for Rodrigo for auto-transfer of monthly insurance payment
-- [ ] do a bunch of filing
-- [ ] prep house receipts for Sissy
-- [ ] print out brochure examples
-- [ ] send brochure choices to Sissy
-- [ ] send car prices and contract and car inspection and form for client/car info to Sissy
-- [ ] check on status of all the journals in regards to using Google Pages
-- [ ] pay Columba
-- [ ] change Susan bedding
-- [ ] work on unpacking big red suitcase
-- [ ] work on unpacking bin of clothes

 ## Sun, 21 Nov 2021
 - [x] another load of towels laundry